MDEvo/whmautobackup/readme.md

 * FTP and SCP options sometimes still go through homedir even though explicitly stated in the API to use said options (probably a bug with the deprecated API).
 Unless a similar feature is made available to the newer cPanel APIs, I'll work on adjusting the code.
 Until then, try manual retrieval.

-Report bugs via the bug tracker, or if it's security-related, send an e-mail to [liam@rack63.com](mailto:liam@rack63.com).
+Report bugs via the bug tracker, or if it's security-related, send an e-mail to [liam@demafelix.me](mailto:liam@demafelix.me).

 # Usage